Best of Central Asia Tour – Spring

 Charyn canyon in Kazakhstan

-Today we will have a very long ride and partly on bad roads.
-About halfway between Tepke and Almaty, we will stop for a picnic lunch at one of the most famous natural sights in Kazakhstan, Charyn Canyon.
+Today we have to start early as we will have a very long day ahead of us, driving through the Kazakh steppe and into the Kyrgyz mountains.
+About halfway between Karakol and Almaty, we will stop for a picnic lunch at one of the most famous natural sights in Kazakhstan, Charyn Canyon.
 The canyon is often compared to the Grand Canyon, although it is much smaller in size with a total length of 80-90km.
 The part of the canyon you will visit is known as the Valley of Castles for its unusual rock formations.
 It is 3km long and 100m deep.
-We will walk these 3km down to the river, and have our lunch in a scenic spot there.
-We continue our drive to Kazakh – Kyrgyz border Kegen.
-Meet your Kyrgyz guide and driver and transfer through the Kyrgyz mountains to the town of Karakol.
-Check-in at the hotel and dinner with a Uighur family.
+We will walk (or take taxi) 3km down to the river.
+After a two to three hours at the Canyon, we continue our drive to Kazakh – Kyrgyz border Kegen.
+Cross the border on foot and transfer through the Kyrgyz mountains to the town of Karakol.
+Check-in at the hotel and dinner in an Uighur family.

 Karakol - top places